GISOjinga/Pendulum/README.md

 ## Getting Started

-1. **Download the Script**: Download the `Pendulum.lua` script file into your Roblox Studio environment.
+1. **Download the Script**: Download the `PendulumObject.lua` script file into your Roblox Studio environment.

-2. **Run the Script**: Open the script in Roblox Studio and click the run button to execute it.
+2. **Run the Script**: Use the example script to show how to create a pendulum object

 3. **Observe the Pendulum**: The pendulum's position will be printed in the console as it swings back and forth.

 ## Usage

-You can adjust the pendulum properties by changing the initial variables within the `Pendulum` class constructor.
+You can adjust the pendulum properties by changing the initial variables within the `PendulumObject` class constructor.

 - `angle`: The initial angle of the pendulum in radians.
 - `length`: The length of the pendulum.